By BCS Staff

-Michigan employs over 421,500 foodservice and restaurant workers around the state, accounting for almost 11% of all workers in the state.
-The demand for culinary professionals is on the rise, with another 43,600 jobs expected by 2026 according to the National Restaurant Association.
-To prepare for this influx now is the time to earn your certificate or degree in the culinary arts.
+According to the National Restaurant Association, Michigan employs over 447,200 foodservice and restaurant workers, accounting for 10% of all workers in the state.
+The demand for culinary professionals is on the rise, with another 31,900 jobs expected by 2029.
+To prepare for this influx, now is the time to earn your certificate or degree in the culinary arts.
 Employers are looking for culinary professionals with the skills and abilities needed to be successful in this competitive industry.

 We developed a list of the top 10 best culinary schools in Michigan to showcase the top culinary schools in the state.
 Schools in our list provide students with the opportunity for hand-on skill development, individualized attention, use of professional equipment, and certificate or degree opportunities that are recognized in the field.
 Many of the schools listed have earned accreditation by the American Culinary Federation, an indicator of a quality culinary program.

-Dorsey Schools Culinary Academy is a top accredited culinary school offering a Culinary Arts Diploma.
+Dorsey Culinary Academy at Dorsey Schools is a top accredited culinary school offering a Culinary Arts Diploma.
 Students have access to the latest in kitchen equipment and “learn by doing” throughout the program.
 An externship opportunity is provided for students to gain professional experience before earning their diploma.
 Courses cover areas such as food preparation, sanitation, menu planning, and kitchen management.
 Culinary techniques and skills related to baking, butchering, healthy cooking, and nutrition are also included as part of the program.

 The culinary arts program at Macomb Community College is accredited by both the National Restaurant Association and the American Culinary Federation Education Foundation Accrediting Commission.
 Students in the AAS in Culinary Arts program have the opportunity to complete a variety of courses including Nutritional Cooking; Vegetarian Cuisine, Pastry Arts; Catering, and Menu Planning.
 Culinary students operate the student-run restaurant, Center Stage, to prepare and serve meals to the public.
 Graduates of the certificate program are prepared to work in first line supervision of food preparation.
 Prep cook program graduates can be successful in positions such as food prep worker or food service worker.